johnwcowan/r7rs-work/ProcessesCowan.md

 Quasiquotation is a convenient way to construct a plist with fixed keys and variable values.
 The setup plist allows keys to be either symbols or exact integers.
-Here is an explanation of each key.
+Here is an explanation of each standard key.
 Keys not listed here are ignored, unless the implementation attributes a meaning to them.

 `stdin`